Selecting a language will automatically trigger the translation of the page content.

 • Communicate simply if the caller speaks slowly and clearly and is cooperative

-A2 corresponds to an elementary user level (intermediate or usual level).
+A2 corresponds to a user level elementary (level middleman or usual).

 This means that you have the following capabilities: